rupadarshiray/rupadarshiray.github.io/content/notes/why-write-in-obsidian.md

 	- PDFs can be edited externally, linked/embedded to exact page number.
 - **Notion**
 	- Fast.
 Offline.
-	-
+	- Local.
 - **Most other tools**
 	- Free!
 -

 ## other advantages

 - Various tools can be used alongside it.
-	- Any text editor like VScode, Atom etc.
+Any text editor like VScode, Atom etc.